MatrixEx Add-In

 Two-hop Relation Settings

-Specify type and direction of connectors with the intermediate elements between the Source and the Target, and types of the intermediate elements.
+Specify the type and direction of connectors with the intermediate elements between the Source and the Target, and the types of the intermediate elements.

-One of use cases of this relation is the following SysML relations.
-By using this 'Two-hop' relation, you can see a matrix between Requirements and Physical Blocks in the following connectors between elements.
+One of the use cases of this relation is the following SysML relation.
+By using this 'Two-hop' relation, you can see a matrix between Requirements and physical Blocks in the following connectors between elements.

 Two-hop Relation Settings Dialog

-In the main criteria panel, select 'Two-hop' in the Type dropdown list of the Target side.
-The Two-hop button will be displayed.
-By pressing this button, the Two-hop Relation dialog is displayed.
+In the main criteria panel, select 'Two-hop' rom the Target side Type drop-down list.
+The Two-hop button appears.
+Clicking this button displays the Two-Hop Relation dialog box.

 Specify intermediate element types, connector types, and direction to/from intermediate elements